harel3005/MicroFrontendExample/README.md

 ## Overview

-This project demonstrates how to integrate a Vue microfrontend into a React host application using single-spa.
+This project demonstrates how to integrate a Vue microfrontend into a React host application using Webpack 5.

 The project structure includes two directories:
 - **host**: Contains the React host application.